scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 ak.sum(array, axis=1)
 ```

-Some of these are not defined for empty lists, so you'll need to either replace the missing values with [ak.fill_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.fill_none.html) or flatten them.
+Some of these are not defined for empty lists, so you'll need to either replace the missing values with {func}`ak.fill_none` or flatten them.

 ```{code-cell} ipython3
 ak.mean(array, axis=1)